openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_dynamic_shapes.md

 Many DL frameworks support undefined dimensions.
 If such a model is converted with Model Optimizer or read directly by the `Core::read_model`, undefined dimensions are preserved.
 Such dimensions are automatically treated as dynamic ones.
-Therefore, there is no need to call the `reshape` method if undefined dimensions are already configured in the original model or in the IR file.
+Therefore, there is no need to call the `reshape` method, if undefined dimensions are already configured in the original or the IR model.

-If the input model has undefined dimensions that will not change during the inference, it is recommended to set them to static values, using the same `reshape` method of the model.
+If the input model has undefined dimensions that will not change during inference.
+It is recommended to set them to static values, using the same `reshape` method of the model.
 From the API perspective, any combination of dynamic and static dimensions can be configured.

 Model Optimizer provides identical capability to reshape the model during the conversion, including specifying dynamic dimensions.